Noel Tata

-Noel Naval Tata (born 1957) is an Irish businessman.
+Noel Naval Tata (born 1957) is an Indian-born Irish businessman of Parsi and Swiss descent.
 He is the chairman of the Tata Trusts, Trent and Tata Investment Corporation, the managing director of Tata International, and the vice chairman of Titan Company and Tata Steel.

-On 11 October 2024, following the death of his half-brother Ratan Tata, Noel Tata was appointed as a chairman of the Tata Trusts that holds a 66% stake in Tata Sons, the parent company of the Tata Group that holds the bulk of shares of the Group.
+On 11 October 2024, following the death of his half-brother Ratan Tata, Noel Tata was appointed chairman of the Tata Trusts that holds a 66% stake in Tata Sons, the parent company of the Tata Group that holds the bulk of shares of the Group.

 Early life

 Part of the Tata family, he is the son of Naval Tata and Simone Tata.
 He was born in Mumbai, India, in 1957.
 He is the half-brother of Ratan Tata, the ex-chairman of the Tata Group, and Jimmy Tata.

 Tata earned a bachelor's degree from the University of Sussex, and attended the International Executive Programme at INSEAD business school in France.